deepstereo/Brogrammers-Business_Chat_App/README.md

 ## Presentation slides

 These are the keynote slides we created for Centennial College Tech Fair 2018, where the project was presented.
+The slides feature real screenshots from the app.

 ![Slide 1](keynote01.jpg "Slide 1")